flatiron32/erma-koans/README.md

 ERMA Koans
 ==========

-ERMA Koans intend to help your learn ho to best use [ERMA](https://github.com/erma/erma) to get data out of your application efficiently.
+ERMA Koans intend to help your learn how to best use [ERMA](https://github.com/erma/erma) to get data out of your application efficiently.

 Running Instructions:
 ---------------------